 Extra caution should be exercised where a child is known to have suffered previous abuse or neglect.
-Such experiences may sometimes make a child exceptionally needy and demanding of physical contact.
 Staff should respond sensitively by deterring the child through helping them to understand the importance of personal boundaries.

 Staff supervising PE and games or providing musical tuition should demonstrate the use of a particular piece of equipment/instrument on another member of staff if possible.
 However, they may be required to initiate physical contact to support a child to perform a task safely or to assist them.
 Contact under these circumstances must be done with the pupil's agreement, for the minimum time necessary and in an open environment.